Green Chile Potato SoupJump to Recipe

 Then add the potatoes and continue to cook for 4-5 minutes.
 The potatoes won’t be really cooked at this point.
 You just want the flavors to mingle nicely.

-Next, add a few tablespoons of flour which will act as a thickening agent for the soup.
+Next, add a few tablespoons of all-purpose flour which will act as a thickening agent for the soup.
 Stir the flour into the veggies and continue to cook them for 1-2 minutes to cook out any flour taste.
+If you are trying to make this soup gluten-free, I would skip this flour step and instead maybe stir in some cornstarch at the end of cooking if you feel like the soup needs to be thicker.

 Next, add the vegetable stock to the soup and bring it to a simmer.
 Give the soup a good stir to make sure it isn’t sticking to the pot.
 Then cover it and let the soup simmer for about 10 minutes until the potatoes are really tender.